 If you’re interested in my field experience, you’ll find a map below of selected projects that I have participated in.
 Blue pins represent archaeological fieldwork, green pins represent bioarchaeological data collection.

-Photo Credit: Photo above by Whitney Miller.
+Photo Credit: Photo above by Colin Quinn.

-Postscript I: It goes without saying that all of my posts reflect my own opinions and are in no way associated with my current department or University.
+Postscript I: It goes without saying that all of my posts reflect my own opinions and are in no way associated with my current department or university.
 Especially the Jurassic Park references.